 There are a number of ways students can get involved with the UHS Health Promotion Office.
 We are always looking for student input in our activities.

 URSHAC, which is chaired by students, offers students the opportunity to have an impact on the health care services offered for students.
 The committee meets with the Director of the University Health Service every two to three weeks to share ideas, offer suggestions, and discuss topics of concern to students.
-Contact Rachel Stahl or Justin Rosati, student co-chairs, or Linda Dudman, staff advisor, for more information.
-Find us on Facebook!!
+Contact Zaira Lujan, URSHAC Chair, or Linda Dudman, staff advisor, for more information.

 The UHS Health Promotion Office staff members welcome and encourage the involvement of individual students and groups in the planning of projects, programs, and campus-wide health events.
-If you or your group is interested in collaborating with our office, contact Linda Dudman, Arlita Gleichman, or Melissa Kelley.
+We welcome the opportunity to partner with you when you are planning a health-related program/event.
+If you or your group is interested in collaborating with our office, contact Amy Nadelen or Arlita Gleichman.

 Call us at 585-273-5775 or stop by our office.
 The UHS Health Promotion Office is located on the second floor of the UHS Building on the River Campus.